 Greetings from Greece

-Our stay in Athens was incredibly short as we used it mostly as a stopover between Istanbul and Santorini.
-I couldn’t contain my excitement as the plane approached Athens.
+Despite my feelings about Athens, I couldn’t contain my excitement as the plane approached Athens.
 There is something so special to me about returning to the country that my family is from.
 That and I was extremely excited about the prospect of eight days of Greek food.

 My godfather happened to be in Athens at the same time and kindly took us out for dinner.
-Well it was more like an epic Greek feast with more food than any of us could possibly consume!
+Well, it was more like an epic Greek feast with more food than any of us could possibly consume!